LG Washing Machine Error Code UE — How to Fix (Unbalanced Load)

 Step 6: Contact a Professional

 If none of the above steps resolve the issue, it's likely that there's a more complex problem with the washing machine.
-In this case, it's recommended to contact a professional appliance repair technician to diagnose and fix the issue.
+In this case, you should contact a professional appliance repair technician to diagnose and fix the issue.

 💡 Pro Tip: Make sure to choose a reputable and experienced technician to ensure proper repair and to avoid any further damage to the machine.